 - 3.24.1 A session must appoint the time and place, and make suitable provision, for the public observance of the sacrament of the Lord's Supper.
-It also may arrange, normally through the minister accompanied by at least one elder, for the sacrament to be administered privately, when necessary, for sick or aged communicants. - 3.24.2 Public invitation to participate in the Lord's Supper is ordinarily given by the minister, in a form approved by the session, to: - a) communicants of the congregation; - b) visiting communicants of other Presbyterian congregations; - c) visiting members of other branches of the Christian church. - 3.24.3 The minister must encourage all present to examine themselves before the Lord in light of such Scripture as 1 Corinthians 11:27-29 and Matthew 5:23-24 whether they should accept the invitation to participate in the Lord's Supper.
+It also may arrange, normally through the minister, accompanied by at least one elder, for the sacrament to be administered privately, when necessary, for sick or aged communicants. - 3.24.2 Public invitation to participate in the Lord's Supper is ordinarily given by the minister, in a form approved by the session, to: - a) communicants of the congregation; - b) adherents to whom the session has extended the privilege of participation in the Lord's Supper; - c) children who have been admitted to the Lord's Supper as provided for in rule 3.24A; - d) visiting communicants of other Presbyterian congregations; - e) visiting members of other branches of the Christian church. - 3.24.3 The minister must encourage all present to examine themselves before the Lord in light of such Scripture as 1 Corinthians 11:27-29 and Matthew 5:23-24 whether they should accept the invitation to participate in the Lord's Supper.